psu-psychology/r-bootcamp-2019/README.md

 - The repository root directory contains `*.yml` `*.Rmd` and `*.html` files used to generate the complete bootcamp website.
 - The `/docs` directory is where the rendered HTML files are copied.
 GitHub pages renders the project website (https://psu-psychology.github.io/r-bootcamp-2019/) from this folder.
+- Many helper functions and function groups are found in `R/`.
+- Supporting data files, mostly from GoogleSheets surveys, are found in `data/csv/`.

 ## Rendering the site